Using Formulas in DT_ACTION_LEVEL_LOOKUP

 Populate the following columns of DT_ACTION_LEVEL_LOOKUP:

-LOOKUP_SOURCE: agency's name (Abbr.)
+LOOKUP_SOURCE: Agency's name (Abbr.)

-LOOKUP_CODE: user determined code
+LOOKUP_CODE: User determined code

 LOOKUP_METHOD: 'SINGLE_FORMULA'